A Brief History of The Cory Family Society

 Another was William Cory who arrived on Rhode Island as a young child with his father John Cory, his grandmother, Anne (Waulker) Roome, and Anne's second husband, John Roome.
 They arrived in the Colony at Portsmouth in approximately the year 1638 as immigrants from Bristol.
 We have discovered William's baptismal certificate in Bristol, the birth records of his father, John, and also his grandfather, John.
 We know that Cory families were in Bristol as early as the 14th century and their surname had been spelt in a variety of ways, e.g., Cory, Corry, Corye, Coury, Chori, and etc. The given names common among the Bristol Corys suggest a connection with the Cornwall Cory families.

 John Cory, the father of William of Portsmouth, disappeared from that colony after December, 1643, probably to escape prosecution for making insulting references about the Governor.
 Shortly thereafter a John Cory appeared in Southampton, Long Island, and a few years later appeared in the nearby colony at Southold, where he married and raised a large family.
-We had no documentary evidence that John of Southold was the father of William.
+For many years, it was reported that John of Southold was the father of William of Portsmounth.
 There was a strong suspicion based on circumstantial evidence that is described in our newsletter of April, 2000.
 Our DNA research has subsequently shown that these John Corys have no relationship to each other.

 Another theory has been proposed that "the first American progenitor of both the Rhode Island and Long Island Cory families was the same person, John Cory, a sailor who immigrated from Bristol."
 In fact, John Cory, who settled on Long Island was apparently a weaver.
 The John Cory who immigrated to Portsmouth with his mother Anne Roome was the son of a sailor, also named John, who lived and died in the Bristol area.
 Again, our DNA research has subsequently shown that these John Corys have no relationship to each other.

-In any case, William (like John) had a large family and many male descendants.
+In any case, John (like William) had a large family and many male descendants.
 Their descendants are spread all over this continent and and together, along with the descendants of Thomas of Chelmsford, constitute the majority of Americans who bear their surname.

 Our English Roots